issa-project/issa-pipeline/environment/containers/entity-fishing/README.md

-This folder provides scripts to install original docker image and run docker container for *entity-fishing* NER.
+This folder provides scripts to install the original Docker image and run the Docker container for *entity-fishing* NER.

 To pull the entity-fishing docker image and download the language models run: